RayenMalouche/MCP-PDF-Extractor-server-v2

 - File Content Extraction: Extracts text and metadata from various file formats (PDF, DOCX, Markdown, etc.) using Apache Tika.

-- HTML Conversion: Converts extracted content to HTML using Tikaβs
+- HTML Conversion: Converts extracted content to HTML using Tika’s

-. - MCP Compatibility: Supports MCP protocol with a synchronous tool (
+ToHTMLContentHandler. - MCP Compatibility: Supports MCP protocol with a synchronous tool (

-) for integration with MCP-compliant clients. - Transport Options: Supports HTTP/SSE (port 45452) and STDIO transports for flexible integration.
+extract-file-to-html) for integration with MCP-compliant clients. - Transport Options: Supports HTTP/SSE (port 45452) and STDIO transports for flexible integration.

 - REST Endpoint: Provides a

-endpoint for testing file extraction via HTTP POST. - Health Check: Includes a
+/api/test-extractendpoint for testing file extraction via HTTP POST. - Health Check: Includes a

-endpoint to verify server status. - CORS Support: Enables cross-origin requests for the test endpoint, facilitating web-based testing.
+/api/healthendpoint to verify server status. - CORS Support: Enables cross-origin requests for the test endpoint, facilitating web-based testing.

 - Configurable Directory: Reads files from a configurable